 For a better idea about how such an app looks like and what can be achieved with React Native, you can also read about FeetUp® – a react native app that offers tailored inverted yoga instructional videos.

 Xamarin is the fifth on the top of the preferred frameworks by crossplatform app developers in the past three years.
 Backed by Microsoft, it is suited for .net code and supports the Razor template engine, as well as the C#, F# languages.
 The friendly interface makes it easy to use by programmers, especially when they need to tackle the client’s specific preferences.
-The code is entirely reusable and it has an automatic testing feature – TestCloud.
+The code is entirely reusable and has an automatic testing feature – TestCloud.

-Among the advantages that we already mentioned, cost and time savings are very important arguments in its favor.
+Among the advantages we already mentioned, cost and time savings are very important arguments in its favor.
 Thus, if you are a CTO looking to get your app implemented fast, then update it just as fast, then this is the right choice.

 Compared to native app development, the use of cross platform frameworks accelerates the app development process.
 So if your company is in the MVP phase and you need a proof of concept fast, which can be easily and quickly readjusted, then you should seriously consider this technology.

 A good moment to use this technology is also if you need to fasten the product-to-market stage.
 Native development, though is a good choice for complex applications, takes significantly more time than crossplatform app development.
-If your product journey doesn’t allow delays in the go-to-market phase, then you should opt for the frameworks we’ve described.
+If your product journey doesn’t allow delays in the go-to-market phase, you should opt for the frameworks we’ve described.

-It is a good option if you can’t/ don’t want to hire multiple development teams specialized on native platforms and you can’t afford to invest a lot of time and money for native development.
+It is a good option if you can’t/ don’t want to hire multiple development teams specialized on native platforms and you can’t afford to invest a lot of time and money in native development.
 On this matter, if your existing team does not have the technical competencies for the crossplatform frameworks you want to work with, a good option is to outsource the mobile app development services.

-If you want some more food for thought, you can get inspiration from our list of trending mobile apps in 2022.
+If you want more food for thought, you can get inspiration from our list of trending mobile apps in 2022.

-it cost to build an app Estimate my app
+Find out how much it will cost to build an app